 When do pregnancy cravings start?

-There’s really no hard and fast rule, because every pregnant mum is different.
-But food cravings can start from the moment your body begins to release pregnancy hormones.
+Food cravings can start from the moment your body begins to release pregnancy hormones.
 In fact, new cravings or food aversions are often amongst the first, most noticeable signs of pregnancy.

 Pregnancy cravings range from the healthy to the not-so-healthy and can include:

-- Sour citrus fruits such as oranges and lemons
+Sour citrus fruits such as oranges and lemons.

-Hot, spicy foods
+Hot, spicy foods.

-Sweet, sugary treats
+Sweet, sugary treats.

 Although your cravings may be strong, it’s better to avoid too many unhealthy sugary, salty or fatty foods.
-Look for healthier options like dried fruit and nuts to satisfy your appetite.
+Look for healthier options like dried fruit and nuts to satisfy your appetite

 It may sound obvious but if you experience any non-food cravings, it’s important that you don’t indulge them.
 By resisting the cravings you will avoid any harm to you or your baby.